laikal/BdoPin-Komori-Edition/README.md

 ## Download

-Download the latest build from the **Releases** section of this repository.
+Download the latest version from the **Releases** section of this repository.

 ---